Count data content changes

 More information about multi-groups functions.

-Detailed statistics about logs
+Detailed statistics about logs for one or several tables groups

 Scanning log tables brings a more detailed information, at a higher response time cost.
 So can we get fully detailed statistics with the following SQL statement:

-SELECT * FROM emaj.emaj_detailed_log_stat_group('<group.name>', '<start.mark>', '<end.mark>');
+SELECT * FROM emaj.emaj_detailed_log_stat_group('<group.name>', '<start.mark>',

-The function returns a set of rows, whose type is named emaj.emaj_detailed_log_stat_type, and contains the following columns:
+The function returns a set of rows, whose type is named emaj.emaj_detailed_log_stat_type, and that contains the following columns:

 Column